fetchrobotics/docs/source/care_and_feeding.rst

 Solid Green       Robot is fully charged
 Blinking green    Robot is charging
 Solid Red         Battery voltage is low
-Blinking red      Charging error has occured
+Blinking red      Charging error has occurred
 ================= =================

 The charge indicator light will flash green when the robot is charging.